cartland/instant-runoff/README.md

 * A5, "secretkey4"
 * A6, "secretkey5"

-Add at least enough keys to accommodate voters.
+Add at least enough keys to accommodate each voter.

 **Create New Sheet: "Used Keys"**

 Leave blank.

 5\.
 From the form spreadsheet go to "Tools" -> "Script Editor..."

 6\.
 Copy the code from instant-runoff.js into the editor.

 Save the project (may need to create a project name).